 Get a Free Credit Report Consultation Today

+You can also get your credit reports via mail.
 Download the official request form, print it and fill it out according to the instructions.
-Then mail it back.
+Then mail it to:

 Annual Credit Report Request Service